keboola/connection-docs/storage/byodb/external-buckets/index.md

 **Note:** This set of permissions grants the Keboola service account read-only access to the data.

 {: .alert.alert-warning}
-[Sharing data via Snowflake](https://docs.snowflake.com/en/guides-overview-sharing) is currently not supported.
-Attempting to grant permissions will result in an error.
+[Sharing data via Snowflake](https://docs.snowflake.com/en/guides-overview-sharing) is currently supported only by [Direct share](https://docs.snowflake.com/en/guides-overview-sharing#direct-share) and only by grant privileges on objects directly to a share.
+More about it in [Secure Data Sharing](/storage/byodb/snowflake-secure-data-sharing/).

 ### BigQuery
 Fill in the **name** of the new dataset and **dataset** name.
 Click **Next Step**.
 Keboola will generate a code that you can use to grant Keboola